jbwsjtu/jiangbowen.github.io/_pages/about.md

 I am Bowen Jiang, an Assistant Professor at the [School of Computer and Artificial Intelligence, Zhengzhou University](https://www7.zzu.edu.cn/csai/) .
 I received my Ph.D. in Engineering from Shanghai Jiao Tong University, where I was deeply honored to be advised by Prof. [Bo Jiang](https://jhc.sjtu.edu.cn/~bjiang/) .
 During my doctoral studies, I was affiliated with the [Institute of Data Intelligence](https://dirc.sjtu.edu.cn/) and the [John Hopcroft Center for Computer Science](https://jhc.sjtu.edu.cn/).

-My primary research interests lie in online learning, multi-armed bandits, and caching algorithms.
+My primary research interests lie in **online learning, multi-armed bandits, and caching algorithms**.
 My work has been published in top-tier (CCF-A/B) conferences and journals, including ICML, EMNLP, and Performance Evaluation.

+**Prospective Students**: I am constantly looking for highly motivated students to work together on problems in but not limited to the aforementioned areas.
+Please email me with your CV and transcripts if you are interested.
+Students at both undergraduate and graduate levels are welcome!

-Education Experience
+Education
 ======
  - 2019 - 2025, Shanghai Jiao Tong University, Information and Communication Engineering, Ph.D Degree.
  - 2015 - 2019,  Xidian University, Communication Engineering,  Bachelor Degree.